I didn’t go grain-free to lose weight. So I was surprised when I lost 3 kilos during my first week of eating grain-free.

-All those yummy, starchy vegetables, high in carbs and low in nutrients.
+All those yummy, starchy vegetables, high in carbs (and in the case of potato, low in nutrients).
 In fact, during our first grain-free week, we ate more of them.
 My son is a teenager.
 He could eat a boxful of cereal for breakfast and still be hungry.
 I’m not a nutritionist or health professional, and I didn’t want to put him or any of us in danger by offering a diet too low in carbs.
 Growing kids need carbs.
 We all do.
 I didn’t want to cut all carbs, only grains.
-Added to that, I hadn’t learned enough grain free alternatives yet to cut out those filling starchy veggies.
+Added to that, I hadn’t learned enough grain-free alternatives yet to cut out those filling starchy veggies.

 So, I must guiltily confess that along with the organic vegetables, eggs and meat that we ate during our first grain-free week; it was also potato fritters and roast pumpkin all the way!

 - I also ate bananas.
 Lots of them.

 - And I certainly didn’t give up coffee.
 Nooooo chance.
 I even had it with cow’s milk once (I usually have it black), to curb the wheat cravings a little.
 Strange as that sounds.

 At the end of the first week of going grain-free, despite the fact that my diet had been pretty good already; and despite eating potatoes, cashews, chocolate, bananas and other high calorie treats, I was shocked to find that I had lost three kilos.